Lambda123Design/Python_Skills/README.md

 Python Faker Library used to create syntentic data - To generate synthetic real-time transactions, I will use the Python library Faker.
 [Used in Grafana Project in MLOps Course]

+Pytest library is used for unit testing.
+It is capable of executing Python unit test cases [Used in Automate Testing Workflow With Python in MLOps Course]

 Libraries: lxml, html5lib, beautifulsoup4, openpyxl, pickle

 1. **Basics Python:**